-Under the Commission's Rules, you must file an application within certain time limits.
+Under the Commission's rules, you must file an application within certain time limits.
 In an original AD/CVD investigation you ordinarily must file your application within seven (7) days after the publication in the Federal Register of the notice of institution of the preliminary phase of the investigation.
 If you do not file an application in the preliminary phase, you may file an application in the final phase no later than 21 days prior to the hearing date indicated in the final phase notice of scheduling published in the Federal Register.

-In a five-year review, safeguard or an LHT investigation, you must file an application within 21 days after the publication of the scheduling notice or notice of institution in the Federal Register.
-If the Commission conducts a full review in a five-year review, there will be an additional period for filing an application that will be indicated in the notice of scheduling for the full review published in the Federal Register.
+In a five-year review or a safeguard investigation, you must file an application within 21 days after the publication of the scheduling notice or notice of institution in the Federal Register.
+If the Commission should conduct a full review in a sunset case, there will be an additional period for filing an application which will be indicated in the notice of scheduling published in the Federal Register.

-In some cases, an interested party that is a party to the investigation is represented by more than one authorized applicant, e.g., several attorneys from one or more law firms, as well as an economist from a consulting firm.
+In some cases, one interested party which is a party to the investigation is represented by more than one authorized applicant, e.g., several attorneys from one or more law firms, as well as an economist from a consulting firm.
 So long as one authorized applicant applies within the time limit, the deadlines are extended for other authorized applicants representing the same party.
-One authorized applicant must file an application by the deadline and must identify themself as "lead authorized applicant."
+One authorized applicant must file an application by the deadline and must identify herself or himself as "lead authorized applicant."
 Only the lead authorized applicant will receive service of BPI/CBI in the investigation.
 The other authorized applicants may file their applications at a later date, although no later than five (5) days prior to the deadline for filing posthearing briefs in an investigation or full five-year review, or postconference briefs in a preliminary phase investigation or submissions in a remanded investigation.
 However, the lead authorized applicant is not to discuss BPI/CBI disclosed under APO with another authorized applicant until the latter's application has been approved.
 The Office of the Secretary will notify the lead authorized applicant when the APO amendments have been approved.
+This notice will be by e-mail.